• Skip to main content

 Laying out the stakes

 Start by laying the horizontal stakes parallel to each other.
-Lay the stakes so that the center mark is facing up, and the marks on all the stakes line up.
+Lay the stakes so that the center mark faces up, and the marks on all the stakes line up.

 Do you want the best resources, tools, and products for fiber artists?